Skip to content

 }

-But honestly, this approach is error-prone—a moment of carelessness and you'll forget not to do ++it in the erase branch.
-A more recommended approach is to first use std::remove_if to move the elements to be deleted to the end, then erase them all at once:
+But honestly, this style is error-prone—one slip of the mind and you forget to ++it in the else branch.
+A more recommended approach is to first move the elements to be deleted to the end with std::remove, and then erase them all at once:

 cpp

-Pitfall Warning: You must absolutely never modify a container's structure (inserting or deleting elements) inside a range-for loop.
-Range-for uses iterators under the hood, and you cannot capture the return value of erase inside a range-for.
-If the compiler has sanitizers enabled, these bugs are easy to catch; but if not, they might "happen to run"—completely invisible during the debug phase, only to crash under a specific load in production, making debugging extremely painful.
+Pitfall Warning: Never modify the container structure (insert or delete elements) inside a range-for loop.
+The underlying mechanism of range-for uses iterators, and you cannot get the return value of erase inside a range-for.
+If the compiler has sanitizers enabled, these bugs are easily caught; but if not, they might "just happen to run"—showing no signs in the debug phase, only to crash under a specific load in production, making debugging extremely painful.

-The most insidious scenario is accidentally triggering operator[] during iteration:
+The most insidious scenario is accidentally triggering operator[] during traversal:

 cpp